kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 visualizations.
 These visualizations allow for rapid development, experimentation, and customizability when visualizing results.

-## Why Predefined Visualizations are Important

-Predefined visualizations provide major benefits for the Kubeflow Pipelines Team and users of Kubeflow Pipelines.
-The Kubeflow Pipelines Team is able to develop predefined visualizations to provide users of Pipelines with powerful, extensible, and standardized visualizations that work out of the box.
-For users of Kubeflow Pipelines, they are able to utilize existing predefined visualization and build their own.
-For some users, such as those who use Kubeflow Pipelines with a team or those who frequently generate complex and specialized visualizations, predefined visualizations can be leveraged to reduce development time and provide standardizations of visualized results.
-Details about how to create predefined visualizations can be found [below](/docs/pipelines/sdk/python-based-visualizations/
-#how-to-create-predefined-visualizations).

 ## How to Create Predefined Visualizations

 1. Determine what the new visualization will be.